osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 1. If the CMC is busy, the customer will be redirected to the Interactive Voice Response.
 This Interactive Voice Response will ask the customer reasons why they are calling the CMC.
 The customer will respond to the question.
 Based on the response, the Interactive Voice Response will redirect the customer to the automatic call distributor.
 When the customer is at this stage, they wait until there is an available Relationship Manager to attend to their needs.

 2. If the CMC is not busy, the customer and relationship manager profiles are retrieved from their profiler tools.
 They are matched based on the segmentation technique.
 After, the system requests for customer likelihood purchase score and relationship manager skill score which is calculated as they are matched.
-The customer with very high likelihood purchase scores are redirected to the next available Relationship Manager.
+The customers with very high likelihood purchase scores are redirected to the next available Relationship Manager.
 The Relationship Manager will attend to their needs and try to sell the travel packages.

 ## SECTION 7: Competitive Advantages and Adverse Effects to Business if Project Fails